Tech4DLab/M1-/README.md

 | **LP**     | **92.0**  | **87.0**         | **97.0**         |

 **🔎 Explanation:**
-Again, LP and SVC outperform the rest, especially when paired with ViT-B/32 embeddings.
-This highlights the power of pretrained ViT representations when combined with simple yet effective classifiers.
+For **ViT-B/32**, the performance hierarchy is similar: LP and SVC yield the best results, especially for *S. aurata*.
+These results reinforce the effectiveness of linear and margin-based classifiers on CLIP visual embeddings.

 ---